CarpenterT/Cen3031GroupProject/Sprint1.md

   - As an employee, I want to be able to create zoom meetings for my group so that we can easily schedule times to meet in a zoom call.

-  - As a teacher, I want to be able to have a general chat to send information to the whole class.

-  - As a TA/moderator, I want the ability to chat within many groups to check on progress and answer questions.
+  - As a TA, I want the ability to chat within any group so that I can check on progress and answer questions.

   - As a student, I want there to be group matchmaking based on similar interests to facilitate finding a group.

-  - As a student/teacher I want to be able to see a list of completed task and task that need to get done.
+  - As a student, I want to be able to see a list of completed tasks and tasks that need to get done so that we can keep track of our work.

-  - As a student, I want the ability to collaborate with other groups.
+  - As a student, I want my group to be able to start a chat with another group so that we can collaborate.

 What issues we planned to address: